macarthur-lab/rnaseq-methods/README.md

 This is used to impute sex and check for sample swaps by checking relatedness of the RNA-seq sample vs its corresponding DNA sample.
 Relatedness < 0.75 is flagged.

-NOTE: relies on single-sample VCFs from previous step.
+NOTE: this relies on single-sample VCFs from the previous step

 ```
 cd rnaseq_methods/pipelines/sample_swap_check